Hamada Shoji | Letter

 The exhibition announcement reads: "13th and 14th (Saturday and Sunday) both days from 10am to 2pm – Kojimachi district Shimo 2-70.
 In the residence of Mr Kurahashi Tojiro."

-On the left there is a charmingly simple map how to find the venue of the exhibition, Kurahashi's house. - The map says: "Get off Kojimachi 6 tram station, which is between Hanzomon and Yotsuyamitsuke.
-(Both landmarks are not on the map, just indicated.)
-Turn right and pass the Belgium embassy, see the hatched rectangle on the map, there is Kurahashi's house, depicted as a black rectangle.
-But if you get as far as the Heibonsha building your too far."
+On the left there is an adorably simple hand drawn map showing the way to the venue of the exhibition, Kurahashi Tojiro's house. - The map shows the way from dot to dot. - "Get off at Kojimachi 6 tram station [dot], which is between Hanzomon and Yotsuyamitsuke.
+Turn in and walk down the street and turn left at the mailbox [dot].
+Walk down and turn right at the next mailbox [dot].
+And just before getting to the next mailbox [dot] when you have passed the Belgium embassy (the hatched rectangle on the map), you get to Mr Kurahashi's house, depicted as a black rectangle on the map, but if you get as far as the Heibonsha building your too far.

 Hamada Shoji (1894-1978)

 26.8 x 44 cm (10 ½ x 17 ¼ in.)